laisdallemulle/laisdallemulle.github.io/project9.md

 **Technical Specifications - Large-Scale Photovoltaic Project**

-This utility-scale photovoltaic project was meticulously designed to meet the energy needs of thousands of homes in New York.
+This utility-scale photovoltaic project was meticulously designed to meet the energy needs of thousands of homes.
 Below are the detailed specifications:

 **Modules:**
 - Number of Modules: 25,000